dpmin7/technical-experiment/experiment5/experiment5.md

 - When a fault is detected, the script stops both `dump1090` and the ADSBHub feeding script.
 - While the hardware is disconnected, `systemd` continues attempting to restart `dump1090`, but it fails as expected.
 - Once the hardware connection is restored, the system automatically recovers: `dump1090` and the feeding script restart and resume operation successfully.
+- To validate recovery robustness, the SDR antenna was manually disconnected and reconnected **50 times**, and in all 50 cases the system successfully detected the change and fully recovered.
+- Additionally, the Raspberry Pi was rebooted **50 times** to test system initialization.
+Only **one** failure occurred, and the root cause was determined to be a general Raspbian OS boot hang, **unrelated to the SDR or our recovery tactic**.
+- These results confirm the reliability and resilience of the proposed tactic for SDR failure detection and recovery.
 - The interaction and timing among `systemd`, `dump1090`, the ADSBHub feeding script, and the `sdrmonitor` script is illustrated in the following sequence diagram:
   ![System sequence diagram](./sequence-diagram.png)